 Today I am sharing a south of France road trip idea that I took recently.
 My Provence itinerary taking you on a route in the Gorges du Verdon.
 France’s most famous canyon.

 I was 6 years old when I went to the Verdon Canyon for the first time.
 We went rafting with my mother and since then I got the best memories from this part of France.
-During my holidays in South of France we drove through the Verdon Canyon on our way back to Germany.
+During my holidays in South of France we drove with our rental car through the Verdon Canyon on our way back to Germany.

 Before hand I looked on what to see and where to stop so that we could enjoy the best part of the Verdon Gorge area.